 – Russell sign: calluses on the knuckles or dorsum of the hand due to self-induced vomiting

 – Decreased bone mineral density/osteoporosis, risk of bone fractures

 Creatinine and urea

-Pregnancy test (in females of childbearing age)
+Pregnancy test (in women of childbearing age)

-– Electrolytes: sodium, potassium, chloride, bicarbonate
+– Electrolytes: Sodium, potassium, chloride, bicarbonate

-– Extended electrolytes: calcium, magnesium, phosphorous
+– Extended electrolytes: Calcium, magnesium, phosphorous

 Liver function tests: AST, ALT, ALP, GGT, total protein, albumin, bilirubin

 – LH, FSH, and estradiol in patients with amenorrhea

 ESR and/or CRP